-14. EXEMPTIONS
+14. Exemptions.

 If, in the opinion of the Division after due investigation, it is found that the enforcement of any provisions in Section 7, Records; Section 11, Meal Periods; Section 12, Rest Periods; or Section 13, Seats, would not materially affect the welfare or comfort of employees and would work an undue hardship on the employer, exemption may be made at the discretion of the Division.
-Such exemptions shall be in writing to be effective and may be revoked after reasonable notice is given in writing.
+Such exemptions shall be in writing to be effective any may be revoked after reasonable notice is given in writing.
 Application for exemption shall be made by the employer or by the employee and/or the employee's representative to the Division in writing.
-A copy of the application shall be posted at the place of employment at the time the application is filed with the Division.
+A copy of the application is filed with the Division.